syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 A bookmark identifies a location or a selection of text within a document that you can name and identify for future reference.

-In Essential DocIO, bookmark is represented by **Bookmark** instance which is a pair of **BookmarkStart** and **BookmarkEnd**.
+In Essential DocIO, bookmark is represented by **Bookmark** instance that is a pair of **BookmarkStart** and **BookmarkEnd**.
 BookmarkStart represents start point of a bookmark and BookmarkEnd represents end point of a bookmark.
-Every Word document contains a collection of bookmarks which is accessible through the **Bookmarks** property of **WordDocument** class.
+Every Word document contains a collection of bookmarks that are accessible through the **Bookmarks** property of **WordDocument** class.

 ## Adding a bookmark

-The following code snippet shows how to add a bookmark in Word document.
+The following code example shows how to add a bookmark in Word document.

 {% highlight c# %}
 [C#]

-//Create an instance of WordDocument class (Empty Word Document)
+//Creates an instance of WordDocument class (Empty Word Document)

 WordDocument document = new WordDocument();

-//Add a new section into the Word Document
+//Adds a new section into the Word Document

 IWSection section = document.AddSection();

-//Add a new paragraph into Word document and append text into paragraph
+//Adds a new paragraph into Word document and appends text into paragraph

 IWParagraph paragraph = section.AddParagraph();